1337raspberry/fretwork/README.md

 `SEARCH_PATH` - this tool has only been tested on windows devices, but should work on Mac/Linux with updated file paths.

 `HEADER` is how Build defines a cache of song data, and how Analyze & Render search that cache.
-If you keep multiple libraries (e.g. different folders for officials vs customs), give each one its own `HEADER` so their outputs don't overwrite each other.
+If you keep multiple libraries, give each one its own `HEADER` so their outputs don't overwrite each other.

 All outputs are named: `{header}_{kind}_{timestamp}.{ext}`

-e.g. `Library_cache_08052026-0330.pkl`, `Library_metrics_08052026-0330.csv`.
+ex. `Library_cache_08052026-0330.pkl`, `Library_metrics_08052026-0330.csv`.

 You can also override `SEARCH_PATH` and `HEADER` on the command line (via `--search-path` / `--header`) instead of editing the file, if preferred.